Many times your life experiences help to prepare you…...for what your purpose is. That is what happened to me.

 I always wanted to be a vet, instead I became a nurse, with a love of animals.
 I have done many and varied things in my life which when I look back, l realise have all led me to where I am today.
 I feel fulfilled helping people.

 2004 redefined my life.
 I chose to revisit nursing and had the honour of nursing a gentleman with a disease I did not know existed.
-He was very tall, he could not stop moving, most of the staff avoided contact with him out of fear as he seemed scary.
+He was very tall, he could not stop moving and most of the staff avoided contact with him out of fear as he seemed scary.
 I saw a person, not a disease.
 I built up a rapport with him and I came to appreciate the gentle giant behind the constant movement of arms and legs.
-His name was Bernie and he had Huntington’s disease (HD).
+His name was Bernie and he had Huntington’s disease.
 Bernie passed away that same year while I sat with him.
-I had no idea how this meeting was going to change my life.
+I had no idea how meeting Bernie was going to change my life.

-I decided I wanted to work principally with those with Huntington’s disease, and very quickly learnt about an incredible community who have become my second family.
-The challenges they face on a daily basis cannot be put into words, they are truly amazing people.
+I decided I wanted to work principally with people with Huntington’s disease and very quickly learnt about an incredible community who have become my second family.
+The challenges they face on a daily basis cannot be put into words.
+They are truly amazing people.

-In 2014 I was approached by a relative whose son had HD.
-Rena asked “if I would fight for the HD community & stop them from falling even further in the cracks.”
+In 2014, I was approached by a woman whose son had HD.
+Rena asked “if I would fight for the HD community and stop them from falling even further through the cracks.”
 I didn’t know how to do this, I just knew I had to do something about it.

-I thank Bernie and Rena everyday for making me aware of this insidious disease, this wonderful community, their friendship, support & inspiration.
-I was given a precious gift ……. the gift of making a difference
+I thank Bernie and Rena everyday for making me aware of this insidious disease, this wonderful community and for their friendship, support and inspiration.
+I was given a precious gift ……. the gift of making a difference.

-Raising awareness and support for those with Huntington's disease, and those affected by the disease is now my life’s mission and I am seeking to find others too who want to make a difference!
+Raising awareness and support for those with and impacted by Huntington's disease is now my life’s mission and I am seeking others who want to make a difference!